Negative energy blowup results for the focusing Hartree hierarchy via identities of virial and localized virial type: Introduction

 As we briefly described above, the proof of Theorem $\ref{label_6}$ is based on a localized form of the virial identities used to prove Theorem $\ref{label_5}$.
 We establish these identities in Proposition $\ref{label_34}$, with some additional algebraic tools useful in our arguments in the subsequent Lemma $\ref{label_40}$ and Lemma $\ref{label_43}$.

-The analysis leading to the proof of this result consists in the application of essentially three main ingredients: \begin{enumerate} \item the formulation of an appropriate form of a radial truncation lemma, described in Section $\ref{label_16}$; this truncation lemma allows for the additional terms appearing in the localized identities to be controlled by the conserved energy, \item the quantum de Finetti theorem of \cite{HM} (see also \cite{LNR}, \cite{CHPS}, and the references cited therein); this provides the algebraic structure necessary to estimate the ``decoupled'' nonlinearity via standard convolution estimates, and \item decay properties of the functions $\gamma^{(k)}$ arising from the Strauss lemma, ensured by our radiality assumption. \end{enumerate}
+The analysis leading to the proof of this result consists in the application of essentially three main ingredients: \begin{enumerate} \item the formulation of an appropriate form of a radial truncation lemma, Lemma $\ref{label_18}$; this truncation lemma allows for the additional terms appearing in the localized identities to be controlled by the conserved energy, \item the quantum de Finetti theorem of \cite{HM} (see \cite{LNR}, \cite{CHPS,CHPS2}, and the references cited therein, for earlier applications of this theorem in the hierarchy context); this provides the algebraic structure necessary to estimate the ``decoupled'' nonlinearity via standard convolution estimates, and \item decay properties of the functions $\gamma^{(k)}$ arising from the Strauss lemma, ensured by our radiality assumption. \end{enumerate}

 We conclude this introduction with a brief outline of the rest of the paper.
-In section $2$, we establish some further notational conventions, establish conservation of mass and energy for ($\ref{label_1}$) (note that similar conservation laws were obtained by Chen, Pavlovic and Tzirakis in \cite{CPT} for the related Gross-Pitaevskii hierarchy), and formulate and prove the truncation lemma which will be used in our proof of Theorem $\ref{label_6}$, the result on negative energy blowup without an assumption of finite variance.
-Section $3$ is then devoted to the derivation of the relevant virial and localized virial identities which form the basis of our subsequent analysis.
-The proofs of Theorem $\ref{label_5}$ and Theorem $\ref{label_6}$ are then given in Section $4$.
+In Sections $2$ and $3$, we establish some further notational conventions, establish conservation of mass and energy for ($\ref{label_1}$) (note that similar conservation laws were obtained by Chen, Pavlovic and Tzirakis in \cite{CPT} for the related Gross-Pitaevskii hierarchy).
+Section $4$ is then devoted to the derivation of the relevant virial and localized virial identities which form the basis of our subsequent analysis.
+The proofs of Theorem $\ref{label_5}$ and Theorem $\ref{label_6}$ are then given in Section $5$.
+Some auxiliary technical results are established in the appendices.